 INITIAL COMMITTEE RESPONSIBILITIES

-Appoint or elect an administrative assistant to assist in the preparation of materials and correspondence;
+appoint or elect an administrative assistant to assist in the preparation of materials and correspondence;

-Develop the position description;
+develop the position description;

-Construct a matrix to be used to compare each candidate’s qualifications to those stated in the position description.
+construct a matrix to be used to compare each candidate’s qualifications to those stated in the position description.
 Each stipulated qualification must be represented and, if the committee determines that it is necessary and appropriate, the scores applied to each qualification may be weighted.

-SUBMITTING A POSTING
+PROCEDURES FOR SUBMITTING A POSTING

-RECRUITING AND ADVERTISING
+RECRUITING AND ADVERTISING PROCEDURES

-in one or more of the following:
+In one or more of the following:

 Chronicle of Higher Education;